jrsmth/spock/content/misc/feature-method-checklist.md

+# Feature Method Checklist
-# Questions to consider when writting a feature method
+*Questions to consider when writing a feature method* <br>
 *!n Progress*

 <br>